gioacchinopoletto/ubot41-cockpit/README.md

 ## Installation
 1. Clone or download this repo
 2. Run `composer update` to update all project dependencies
+3. Rename `.env.example` file to `.env`
+4. Update `.env` file with your personal data
-2. Run `php artisan key:generate` to generate a new `APP_KEY` for your app
+5. Run `php artisan key:generate` to generate a new `APP_KEY` for your app
-3. We use database session.
+6. We use database session.
 Please run: `php artisan migrate` before import our dummy data
-4. Update `.env` file with your personal data
-5. Update `/config/cockpit.php` and `/config/app.php` files with your personal data
+7. Update `/config/cockpit.php` and `/config/app.php` files with your personal data

 ### Installation notes